qemacs/qemacs/qe-manual.md

 Note: removing `..` may have adverse side effects if the parent directory specified is a symbolic link.

+### `int cp_match_keywords(const char32_t *str, int n, int start, const char *s, int *end);`

+Match a sequence of words from a | separated list of phrases.
+A space in the string matches a non empty white space sequence in the source array.
+Phrases are delimited by `|` characters.

+* argument `str` a valid pointer to an array of codepoints

+* argument `start` the index to the next codepoint

+* argument `n` the length of the codepoint array

+* argument `s` a valid pointer to a string containing phrases delimited by `|`.

+* argument `end` a valid pointer to store the index of the codepoint after the end of a match.

+Return a boolean success indicator.

 ### `int cp_skip_blanks(const char32_t *str, int i, int n);`

 Skip blank codepoints.